DougSalt/ABM-metadata/DIARY.md

 I have been pondering graph databases, mainly because Gary asked me to, but I habecome fascinated by them.
 However, what I am going to do is convert the relational database I have produced from the provenance primitives I have created and convert it to a graph database, for easier querying.
 This is easy to do because you just take you diagramming tools and do one for the entire database.

 It appears obvious that a relational database is largely useless for path based queriesi (which initially I confused with recursive queries).

+# 2023-03-13

+I am not updating this a much as I should.
+I finally have clear water when running the processing on this.
+The script doing the merging of the data was single threaded and taking way to long, so I parallised it.
+This is "working" inasmuch as it doesn't block properly at the moment.
+It will block until it has less than or equal to `SSREPI_MAX_PROCESSES` processes left and then continue.
+This is something I badly overlooked.
+So what I need to do is set a blank job with a dependency on all the jobs that go before it.